-We used a set of vibrating actuator motors.
-The vision processing algorithm controls the motors through a serial connection to an Arduino microcontroller.
-These values correspond directly to PWM output from pins 2 to 7 on the Arduino.
-Each output pin is used as control signal in motor driver circuit which determines the actuator vibration response for AL3 to AR3 as shown in Fig 5.
+To provide haptic feedbacks, we used a set of vibrating actuator motors.
+The vision processing algorithm controls the motors through a serial connection to an Arduino.
+These values correspond directly to PWM output from pins 2 to 7 on the microcontroller.
+Each output pin is used as control signal in motor driver circuit which determines the actuator vibration response for AL3 to AR3 as shown in Fig 2.